-(4) Adjust the chain connecting rod of the port control column to take up backlash but not too tight to cause stiffness in the control column movement, as checked throughout the full range of the aileron spring feel unit.
-Ensure that the chain rod is in safety and tighten the lock nuts.
-The universal fork, to which the lower chain sprocket is keyed, should have been set as for the starboard control column.
-[See sub-para.
-(2)].
+(2) Adjust the chain connecting rod of the control column to take up backlash but not too tight to cause stiffness in the control column movement, as checked throughout the full range of the aileron spring feel unit.
+Ensure that the chain rod is in safety and tighten the locknuts.